DaqOpen/pqopen-device/README.md

 ## Software Overview

-The software is split into two components:
+The software is split into several components:

+### Firmware for Arduino Due

-1. **Firmware (C++)**: Runs on the Arduino Due for ADC data acquisition (see https://github.com/DaqOpen/daqopen-lib)
+Runs on the Arduino Due for ADC data acquisition (see https://github.com/DaqOpen/daqopen-lib)

+Written in C++ for Arduino IDE

-2. **Edge Device Software (Python)**: Runs on the Raspberry Pi for:
+### Software for Raspberry Pi

-   - Data processing (calculating parameters at adjustable intervals).
-   - Data storage.
-   - Communication with an MQTT broker.
+There are three main software components running on the Raspberry Pi edge device to fulfill the measurement needs:

+#### daqopen-zmq-server.py

+This is the data entry point for the further processing.
+It receives data form the Arduino Due, adds timestamps as well as channel properties and provides the data via a ZMQ PUB/SUB interface.

+This service is time critical due to limited buffer on the Arduino Due and is therefore started with higher priority and realtime scheduler option.

+#### pqopen.py

+The pqopen app is the main processing application.
+It connects to the daqopen-zmq-server and receives the data, calculates power values and outputs it on the configured interfaces.

+#### persistmq-bridge.py

+When data loss is no option, the persistmq-bridge helps to cache data in case of connection loss and resending capability.